Prompt Library · 36 prompts

 - Addresses the person but is also appropriate for others who read it

-Tone: professional, empathetic, accountable.
+Tone: professional, empathetic, responsible.

 FO-03